 Under any circumstances, the maximum working time for any employee cannot exceed 48 hours per week.
 Overtime is paid at a minimum of 150% of the normal rate, or 200% in the case of work on Sundays or public holidays.
 It is also prohibited to work between 20:00 and 6:00, but exemptions may be granted.

 Probationary, or trial, periods are not permitted in Belgium (other than for the first three days of a temporary agency work contract).

 The notice period varies according to the duration of the employment contract.
-The notice starts on the following Monday from the date on which it was served.
-It must be in writing and provide complete details of the duration and start of the notice.
+The notice starts the following Monday from the date on which it was served.
+It must be in writing to provide complete details of the duration and start of the notice.